GrinninBarrett/portfolio-page/README.md

 ## Future Development
 * Add more animations to page components for improved visual effect
 * Use Lighthouse report to reach a perfect accessibility score
+* Use a photo hosting service (such as Cloudinary) to optimize the speed of page loading

 ## License